Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Related work

 Forecasting methods use prediction error as the signal for anomalies.
 Long Short-Term Memory (LSTM) networks \cite{graves2012long, SepehrLSTM} predict future values based on past history.
 They flag large deviations as anomalies.
 For example, DeepAR \cite{flunkert2017deepar} builds on this idea by producing full probabilistic forecasts.
 It detects anomalies when observations fall into low-likelihood areas.
 These methods work well when anomalies disrupt smooth dynamics, such as sudden changes in demand forecasting.
 However, they struggle with distribution shifts, needing re-training or recalibration when system behaviour changes.
 Additionally, forecasting models often mistake structural anomalies that remain predictable, such as phase-shifted oscillations, for normal behaviour.
 This happens because point-wise predictions may still remain accurate even with disruptions in underlying synchrony.

 Attention-based methods represent a recent and significant development.
 TranAD \cite{TranAD} is one of the first detectors based on transformers.
 It combines a reconstruction goal with adversarial training.
 Its generator reconstructs windows, while a discriminator tells normal reconstructions apart from anomalous ones.
 This setup improves resistance to noise and unseen patterns.
 TranAD shows impressive results on large server datasets like SMD, highlighting the advantages of transformers in capturing long-range dependencies.
 However, it still faces the same calibration issues as earlier reconstruction-based models.
 In these cases, errors can reflect normal variability instead of true anomalies.
+Related transformer designs also explicitly separate temporal and inter-variable modeling.
+VTT factorises attention into temporal self-attention and variable self-attention to better capture cross-sensor dependencies and to support interpretation of anomalous variables \cite{kang2024vtt}.

 The Anomaly Transformer \cite{xu2021anomaly} advances the field by directly modelling association discrepancies.
 It introduces a Gaussian-kernel attention mechanism that compares associations between normal and abnormal points.
 It also uses a MinMax learning objective that highlights differences.
 This design makes it very sensitive to small structural changes in temporal dependencies, allowing it to achieve state-of-the-art results on several benchmarks.
 However, its focus on association strength as the main signal makes it prone to noise.
 Associations may weaken in benign high-variance situations, leading to false alarms.
 At the same time, anomalies that maintain partial associations may produce weak signals.
 Additionally, without clear guidelines on temporal invariants like phase synchrony, the model struggles to differentiate between significant disruptions and harmless variability.
+Pi-Transformer adopts the dual-attention template of Anomaly Transformer~\cite{xu2021anomaly} but utilises novel prior parameterisation, training scheme, and inference-time use of mismatch.